dmauser/Lab/VNG-APIPA/README.md

 ## CLI

-Example of CLI command to deploy A/A VPN Gateway:
+Example of CLI command to deploy A/A VPN Gateway and specify APIPA BGP for both instances:

 ```bash
 #variables
 $hubname=Hub #deploy VNG on Hub